jlelong/LaTeX-Workshop-wiki/FAQ.md

 These versions are sandboxed and are known to cause problems (e.g. [here](https://github.com/James-Yu/LaTeX-Workshop/issues/2437)).
 It is recommended to use other installation options, like the .deb package for Debian/Ubuntu based distributions.

-## Graphical glitches with Linux under Virtual Box, VM Workstation Player, [Crostini](https://chromium.googlesource.com/chromiumos/docs/+/master/containers_and_vms.md), and others
+## The PDF viewer is blank or has graphical glitches

-Display problems, e.g., on the PDF viewer, can occur with Linux, especially under Virtual Box and others.
-In that case, start VS Code with `--disable-gpu`.
+If the PDF viewer is blank or has graphical glitches, please try restarting VS Code with the option `--disable-gpu`.
 See [the official document](https://code.visualstudio.com/docs/supporting/FAQ#_vs-code-is-blank), [realted issue](https://github.com/microsoft/vscode/issues/92970), and [another issue](https://github.com/James-Yu/LaTeX-Workshop/issues/1935).

 ## Cygwin is not supported